heptarch/heptarch.github.io/drafts/rbl2.md

 This "core-forward" approach is driven both by the logistics of hiring as well as priors about how to solve problems.
-In particular, Bell's track record suggests that a critical mass of interdisciplinary knowledge, animated by collaborative synergy, is more effective than a single giant brain in a vat.
-The brain can discover things, sure, but however much it knows, it is less effective at research since it has less attention to distribute.
-Discovery can and should be parallelized.
+In particular, Bell's track record suggests that a critical mass of interdisciplinary knowledge, animated by collaborative synergy, is more effective than a single obsessive brain in a vat.
+The brain can go deep and discover all sorts of things, sure, but what it discovers is less interesting, and there is less of it.
+The idea of a core team is to optimize the tradeoff between.

 ## 2. <a href="#toc">What: problem choice</a><a id="sec-2" name="sec-2"></a>